carg563/generator-eagle-xb-widget/README.md

 I welcome contributions from anyone and everyone.

 ### Credit
-This generator was inspired by the https://github.com/Esri/generator-esri-appbuilder-js by @tomwayson and others
+This generator was inspired by the https://github.com/Esri/generator-esri-appbuilder-js by [@tomwayson](https://twitter.com/tomwayson) and [@gavinrehkemper](https://twitter.com/gavinrehkemper)

 ### Licensing
 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at